LLDay/TcpChat/ReadMe.md

 Converting a Message object fields to the communication format and back implemented in [message.cpp](src/message.cpp) file.

 # Arguments
-To specify globally ip address and port you should set both CHAT\_IP and CHAT\_PORT environment variables.
+To specify globally ip address or port you should set CHAT\_IP or CHAT\_PORT environment variables.
 Also you can set them explicitly passing as arguments.
 Arguments have higher priority than environment variables.
 If an ip address or a port are not specified then the server/client will connect to the address `127.0.0.1:50000`.